-If you’re E Juice contains too much VG, it can (and will) clog up certain types of coils, leading to a burnt taste while vaping.
+If you’re E Juice contains too much VG or additives, it can (and will) clog up certain types of coils, leading to a burnt taste while vaping.

 Beginner vape tanks, or ones with smaller coils, designed for MTL vaping, run much better on higher PG E Juice, as it is thinner and runs through the coil more efficiently.

 High VG E Juice, though popular, is only really designed for BIG sub-ohm tanks and rebuildable tanks like RDAs and RTAs.